English

 Partner work

-One participant gives their partner a route to run around the colouring sticks to the opposite side.
+One participant gives their partner a route to run around the stakes to the opposite side.
 With their eyes closed, they try to run the specified route.
 After feedback on the execution of the exercise, the roles are swapped.

 Variant: